melwinkle/lab-1/README.md

 ## Using the file

-This is a portfolo website of Aileen Akpalu
+This is a portfolio website of Aileen Akpalu